 The remedy when a dog won’t drink water

 Naturally my friend was worried.
 Her first inclination was to take Oscar to the vet.
-But I’d seen this before, and, as luck would have it, had only that morning made a fresh batch of Chicken Bone Broth for my dogs.
+But I’d seen this before, and, as luck would have it, had only that morning made a fresh batch of Chicken Bone Broth with added dried liver powder for my dogs.
 Bone broth is just perfect for dog hydration.

 So I sent her home with a pot of broth suggesting she added a little each day to Oscar’s water bowl.
 She telephoned within the hour.
 The instant she added some broth to his water bowl, Oscar started drinking and didn’t stop until he’d finished the lot.

 To cut a long story short, every week without fail since, the lady has popped in for a cup of coffee and two tubs of what she calls “Oscar’s medicine”.
 We met up in town over the weekend.
 Oscar looks wonderful.
 His eyes are bright, his coat is glossy, he’s eating well and he has a real youthful spring in his step just the way a happy young dog should have.